JohnKendrick/PDielec/PDielec/Tests/Crystal_Raman/modal_pairs_final_state_design.md

    2D subspace).
 3. Compute the Raman intensity for `theta = 0, 15, 30, 45` degrees.
 4. Assert that the intensity is independent of `theta` to within `1e-8`.
+5. Add a second implementation-level test where the reciprocal detector degenerate subspace is rotated.
+The same basis-invariance requirement applies on the detector side.

 **FS16 — Polar tensor bulk limit:**
 1. Construct synthetic pair amplitudes with two LO-like co-propagating pairs and